caderbug/Downloaded-Music-Player/sprint3/snidiff1.md

 - Explore Tab Functionality (issue https://github.com/utk-cs340-fall23/DownloadedMusicPlayer/issues/30)

 ### Files you worked on
 - DownloadedMusicPlayer/SkeletonCode/App.js - Added settings UI.
-Explore tab functionality and UI is yet to be added.
+Explore tab functionality and UI is still in progress.

 ### What you accomplished
 - Settings UI is in place, can be added upon as needed, variables and switches can be accessed within the app.